pdfcpu/pdfcpu/core/sign.md

 1 usage rights signature (invisible, signed)
    Status: validity of the signature is unknown
-   Reason: signer\'s certificate chain is not in the trusted list of Root CAs
+   Reason: signers certificate chain is not in the trusted list of Root CAs
    Signed: 2022-12-15 17:08:57 +0000
 ```